Erwin Junker: Political, social and cultural activities

-Erwin Junker has a strong connection to his home community.
+Erwin Junker had a strong connection to his home community.
 At the age of 24, he started running the local Horex motorcycle club, and at 29, became the head of the volunteer fire brigade.
 He also was involved in organizing the preservation and renovation of the local church.
 In 1962, Erwin Junker was elected into the town council and received more votes than any other candidate in Nordrach before him.
 For the following decade, he was the acting mayor.
 He was also elected to the supervisory board for the Volksbank in Zell and was a member of the advisory board for a trade association.
 Furthermore, in 1968, Erwin Junker was named an honorary commander of the voluntary fire brigade in Nordrach, in recognition of his exceptional contributions.
 In 1987, he was awarded the Federal Cross of Merit.
 Ultimately, he sent this back, as a response to his disappointment in the German state.
 In 1990, he was named an honorary citizen of Nordrach in recognition of his efforts.

 Social involvement

 In 2018, Erwin Junker purchased the late-romantic Windeck castle in Bühl, Baden, thereby preserving this historic monument.
-He also owns the Finkenzeller Hof in Nordrach.
+He also owned the Finkenzeller Hof in Nordrach.

 Miscellaneous

-The Junker Group and Erwin Junker own several company helicopters and aircraft so that they can, for example, quickly take customers and spare parts from A to B and be rapidly available at the Czech and German sites.
+The Junker Group own several company helicopters and aircraft so that they can, for example, quickly take customers and spare parts from A to B and be rapidly available at the Czech and German sites.

-Family
+Personal life and death

-Erwin Junker married Marlies Junker (née Marlies Nennker, *1942) in 1997.
-He has a daughter, Ingeborg Junker (*1959), and a son, Manfred Junker (*1960), both from his first marriage.
+Junker married Marlies Junker (née Marlies Nennker, born 1942) in 1997.
+He had a daughter, Ingeborg Junker (born 1959), and a son, Manfred Junker (1960–2023), both from his first marriage.

+Junker died on 13 July 2024, at the age of 94.